 Some of the Cloud computing products we use at We Push Buttons:

-Personally I use the cloud for all my non-critical information.
-I take the attitude, if someone hacked into any of these accounts will it expose my clients vital information or my businesses’ in anyway.
+Personally, I use the cloud for all my non-critical information.
+I ask myself if someone hacked into any of these accounts, will it expose my client’s vital information or my businesses’ in any way?

-There are massive benefits for collaboration and data storage costs but you really need to think about the ramifications of trusting a Third-Party all your companies files, intellectual property and emails.
+There are massive benefits for collaboration and data storage costs but you really need to think about the ramifications of trusting a third-party with all your company files, intellectual property and emails.